JeannieRenee/RecordBin/README.md

 ![Alt Text](recordbin.gif)

 </br>
-To see the fully functional site, click [here](https://desolate-spire-23251.herokuapp.com/#/).
+To see the fully functional site, click [here] (https://desolate-spire-23251.herokuapp.com/#/).

 </br>
 The app does take around 30 seconds to load.